HydraMeshnet/developer-portal/README.md

 IOP technology is open source and available for anyone to use or develop for.
 Although IOP is dedicated to providing a complete solution to the problems of online identity and privacy, IOP is fully modular and there is no lock in: users and businesses are free to use and combine whichever parts of the stack they want.
 Find out more about our design philosophy and the IOP stack in our [white paper](https://iop.global/whitepaper/).

+> mudlee: would be good if we guide our users where to start reading in what direction.

 ## Used Materials

 ### Custom Transactions